goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 date: 2026-08-10T12:00:00+01:00
 image:
   src: feynman-blackboard.png
-  caption: Richard Feynman's final blackboard at CalTech, preserved from 1988 to this day.
+  caption: Richard Feynman's final blackboard at Caltech, preserved from 1988 to this day.
   alt: "Two sentences written on a blackboard: 'What I cannot create I do not understand,' and 'Know how to solve every problem that has been solved.'"
 draft: true
 ---